hwipl/blog/drafts/firewall-with-nftables-and-ansible/README.md

-The template reflects the configuration of the router nodes shown in the Firewall Configuration section above with parts dynamically generated based on the Ansible configuration: The names of the internal network interfaces are taken from the Ansible variable `nftables_int_ifs`.
+The template reflects the configuration of the router nodes shown in the Firewall Configuration section above with parts dynamically generated based on the Ansible configuration: The name of the table is taken from the Ansible variable `nftables_table`.
+The names of the internal network interfaces are taken from the variable `nftables_int_ifs`.
 The names of the external network interfaces are taken from the variable `nftables_ext_ifs`.
 Both variables can be set to the name of a single interface like `ext0` or to multiple interface names like `{int0, int1}`.

+##### Client Nodes

 The template for the client configuration is defined as follows in the file `roles/nftables/templates/nftables-client.conf.j2`: